devstress/FLINK.NET/.copilot/quality-rules.md

   - Local stress test verification MUST match CI workflow exactly
   - Keep `scripts/run-local-stress-tests.ps1` in sync with `.github/workflows/stress-tests.yml`
   - Verify alignment with `./scripts/test-local-stress-workflow-alignment.ps1`
+  - **Before committing** any code, run the local stress test and alignment script and ensure they succeed
   - Performance criteria must be met
 - **NO test failures are acceptable** in any category
 - **NO build errors in test projects** - All test projects must compile successfully